conrad-krueger/Personal-Projects/Games/README.md

 Games
 =============================================

-This folder contains recreation of popular games.
+This folder contains a recreation of popular games.

 -------------------------------------------
 hangman.py